TRUE SPIRITUAL GROWTH (Part 2)

 True spiritual growth cannot be defined or measured in terms of increase in size, volume, number, value, or strength.

-The new creation is one with Christ and complete in Christ, and he is filled with the fullness of Christ at the new birth (1 Cor.
+The new creation is one with Christ and is complete in Christ, filled with the fullness of Christ at the new birth (1 Cor.
 6:17, Col. 2:9-10).

 The Scripture teaches that the born-again believers have already possessed all things that pertain to life and godliness in their regenerated spirits through their spiritual union with Christ Jesus (2 Pet.
 1:2-4, Eph.
-1:3, 1 Cor.
-3:21-23, Rom.
+1:3, Rom.
 8:16-17).

 The Believers lack absolutely nothing in Christ!